HoogsterInc/AtomsPast_Documents/Rules.md

 - Dangerous Terrain X. Unit's moving through Dangerous Terrain take S6 DX damage.
 Example: if a Unit moved through two grid spaces of Dangerous Terrain 2, that Unit would take S6 D2 damage

+Every grid space of terrain effects a Unit whose base size enters it, but only effects the model once per Action

 ### Battlefield Phase